kadena-io/pact/docs/pact-reference.md

 a result, the backing store need not be identical on different consensus nodes.
 Pact's implementation allows for integration of industrial RDBMSs, to assist large migrations onto a blockchain-based system, by facilitating bulk replication of data to downstream systems.

+Types and Schemas
+---

+With Pact 2.0, Pact gains explicit type specification, albeit optional.
+Pact 1.0 code without types still functions as before, and writing code without types is attractive for rapid prototyping.

+Schemas provide the main impetus for types.
+A schema [is defined](#defschema) with a list of columns that can have types (although this is also not required).
+Tables are then [defined](#deftable) with a particular schema (again, optional).

+Note that schemas also can be used on/specified for object types.

+### Runtime Type enforcement

+Any types declared in code are enforced at runtime.
+For table schemas, this means any write to a table will be typechecked against the schema.
+Otherwise, if a type specification is encountered, the runtime enforces the type when the expression is evaluated.

+### Static Type Inference on Modules

+With the [typecheck](#typecheck) repl command, the Pact interpreter will analyze a module and attempt to infer types on every variable, function application or const definition.
+Using this in project repl scripts is helpful to aid the developer in adding "just enough types" to make the typecheck succeed.
+Fully successful typecheck is usually a matter of providing schemas for all tables, and argument types for ancilliary functions that call ambigious or overloaded native functions.

+### Formal Verification

+Pact's typechecker is designed to output a fully typechecked, inlined AST for use generating formal proofs in SMT-LIB2.
+If the typecheck does not fully succeed, the module is not considered "provable".

+We see, then, that Pact code can move its way up a "safety" gradient, starting with no types, then with "enough" types, and lastly, with formal proofs.

+Note that as of Pact 2.0 the formal verification function is still under development.

 Keysets and Authorization {#keysets}
 ---